 Books, articles, audiovisual materials, and other supplemental course materials may be placed on reserve each semester.
-An electronic reserves service (ERES) is also available.
-Reserve requests can be made in the library or by contacting Lisa Nagy. (firstname.lastname@example.org / x8950)
+To discuss placing materials on reserve in the library, contact Tina Kilcullen (firstname.lastname@example.org)

 Many e-books are now available and accessible through the UA Libraries Catalog.
-These e-books can be accessed 24 hours a day and can be viewed on a computer or tablet device, and some maybe be downloaded and checked out on an iPad.
-Stop in for a demonstration! *Many e-books have restrictions on the number of users.
+These e-books can be accessed 24 hours a day and can be viewed on a computer, tablet, or other smart devices, and some may be downloaded.
+Keep in mind that many e-books have restrictions on the number of users.

 Discover the materials most recently purchased by the Library.
 You will find newly added books, e-books, reference titles, audiovisual materials, and electronic journals added to the OhioLINK Electronic Journal Collection (EJC).
 Lists are compiled monthly or bi-monthly, depending on the volume of purchases.
 Visit the New Materials List guide regularly to stay current for materials of interest to you or your students.
 Faculty remain the best promoter of library collections.
 If you recommend specific materials to your students, they will be more likely to use the library and read!

 The library accepts purchase recommendations for the library’s collection that support the current Wayne College curriculum.
-Forward your book suggestions to Maureen (email@example.com) and periodical and audiovisual suggestions to Lisa Nagy (firstname.lastname@example.org).
-Please include as much information about the item as possible.
+Forward your suggestions to Maureen (email@example.com) and please include as much information about the item as possible.